TheTaylorLee/docker-transcodeautomation/contributing.md

 - The pull request should use the name format outlined below in the "Pull Request Format" section of this document.
 - Code will be reviewed and once approved workflows will run to create dev docker images.
 - Dev images should be tested by the individual submitting the changes and might be reviewed by @TheTaylorLee
-- Once Dev Images have been tested and approved, the pull request will be merged to the master branch and workflows will create new production images.
+- Once Dev Images have been tested and approved, the pull request will be merged to the main branch and workflows will create new production images.

 #### Pull Request format
 - Type: Description